nirmalarya/autograph/README.md

-# AutoGraph v3 - AI-Powered Diagramming Platform
+# AutoGraph - AI-Powered Diagramming Platform

-> **Eraser.io Competitor** - Full-featured diagramming and technical documentation platform with AI generation, real-time collaboration, and enterprise features.
+Professional diagramming and technical documentation platform with AI generation, real-time collaboration, and enterprise features.

 ## 🎯 Project Overview

-AutoGraph v3 is a comprehensive diagramming platform built to match and exceed Eraser.io's capabilities.
-It provides:
+AutoGraph is a comprehensive diagramming platform that provides:

-- **AI-Powered Diagram Generation** using Bayer MGA (myGenAssist), OpenAI, Anthropic, and Google Gemini
+- **AI-Powered Diagram Generation** using OpenAI, Anthropic, and Google Gemini
 - **Professional Canvas** with TLDraw 2.4.0 for drawing and diagramming
 - **Diagram-as-Code** with Mermaid.js 11.4.0 (flowcharts, sequence diagrams, ERDs, etc.)
 - **Real-Time Collaboration** with WebSocket-based cursor presence and live editing